 The fastest ascent of Angliru was by Roberto Heras (ESP) in 2000.

-Best quote for Angliru "What do they want?
+In our opinion, the best quote for Angliru is, "What do they want?
 Blood?
-They ask us to stay clean and avoid doping and then they make the riders tackle this kind of barbarity."
-Procycling, UK, November 2002.
+They ask us to stay clean and avoid doping and then they make the riders tackle this kind of barbarity," (Procycling, UK, November 2002).

 Winners of Angliru stage

 Wout Poels (NED)^

 2000 Gilberto Simoni (ITA)

 2002 Roberto Heras (ESP)